-Use standard-weight arrows weighing at least 420-grains on Wicked Ridge models or TenPoint models manufactured before 2012.
-You may also use TenPoint's 370-grain lightweight arrow on 2012 or later TenPoint models.
-Arrows heavier than 420-grains are acceptable on all TenPoint and Wicked Ridge crossbows as well.
+Use standard-weight arrows weighing at least 420-grains on Wicked Ridge and TenPoint models manufactured before 2012.
 Using arrows lighter than what is specified by the manufacturer can cause a dry-fire effect and may cause the limbs to break resulting in serious personal injury.